frc6721/circle-city-2026-ri3d/README.md

 ## Overview

 Our codebase is built upon the **Spark Swerve Template** from team 6328 and makes use of their AdvantageKit logging framework.
-We intend to release a simplified version of the code without the logging framework for teams who are new to FRC or have less programming resources.

 > **Note**: Both versions of the code use the `Spark Swerve Template` from 6328 as it is our recommended starting point for teams using an all-REV swerve drivetrain.